 If you’ve suffered dislocation injuries following an accident at work, you may be able to claim compensation from your employer.
 According to the Advisory (ACAS), Employers hold a duty of care to ensure that the workplace is safe and secure for employees. this obligation is also echoed by the Health and Safety at Work at Work etc. Act 1974.

 For instance, all equipment, tools and facilities that may expose employees to risks of accidents, be managed appropriately.
 Employers are also expected to properly train employees to use all equipment and facilities in the workplace.
 However, despite the measures previously listed, accidents can still occur.
 Sometimes, the accident may not be your employer’s fault but the fault of another negligent party at work.
 Our legal advisers would be able to tell you how to go make your claims for such accidents.

 It’s not uncommon for people to slip or fall in a public place due to wet floors, poor construction of walkways or malfunctioning facilities like elevators, canal footpaths, pavements, pedestrian bridges, etc.

 Such accidents may occur in various places including supermarkets, spas and beauty salons, libraries and car parks.
 Any place that is accessible to the public and is the responsibility of a third-party to maintain.

 The owners and managers of commercial enterprises owe a duty of care to their clients and visitors to ensure that their business premises are safe for the public to access.
 A failure to do this makes them liable for any injuries you sustain while you are on the premises.

-You should take the following steps after suffering a dislocation injury:
+You should take the following steps: